 over a wild solitude.

-Again, on a literal level, the image of trees heavy with ice and snow fits perfectly with the poem’s description of a blizzard.
+On a literal level, the image of trees heavy with ice and snow fits perfectly with the poem’s description of a blizzard.
 The poet captures the feeling of being alone in a beautiful, endless world of white after a long snowstorm.

 If the poem is a description of the writer’s life, then these lines could be interpreted as a reference to how Williams felt immediately after leaving his parents and their overly moralistic influence behind, he finds himself in a world full of strange and unfamiliar beauty.
-The “hairly looking trees” are an example of how different his surroundings seemed, and for the first time he was alone in “a wild solitude.”
+The “Hairy looking trees” are an example of how different his surroundings seemed, and for the first time he was alone in “a wild solitude”.

 As a metaphor for human history, these lines could refer to the modern state of man.
-The “hairy looking trees” are not trees at all but the buildings of modern man, capped with snow.
+The “Hairy looking trees” are not trees at all but the buildings of modern man, capped with snow.
 The “wild solitude” is the city where mankind is never alone, and yet strangely alienated.

 The man turns and there —